-Abstract- Plant diseases are a major threat to farmers, consumers, environment and the global economy.
+Industrial Engineering Journal ISSN: 0970-2555 Volume: 54, Issue 1, January:2025 COLLABORATIVE PLATFORM FOR PLANT DISEASE IDENTIFICATION, TRACKING AND FORECASTING FOR FARMERS WITH AI PRADEEP NAKKA, Student, Department of CSE, NIMRA COLLEGE OF ENGINEERING AND TECHNOLOGY, AP, India Dr. G.MINNI, M.Tech.,Ph.D, Department of CSE NIMRA COLLEGE OF ENGINEERING AND TECHNOLOGY, AP, India Abstract-Plant diseases are a major threat to farmers, consumers, environment and the global economy.
 In India alone, 35% of field crops are lost to pathogens and pests causing losses to farmers.
 Indiscriminate use of pesticides is also a serious health concern as many are toxic and biomagnified.
 These adverse effects can be avoided by early disease detection, crop surveillance and targeted treatments.
-Most diseases are diagnosed bv agricultural experts by examining external symptoms.
+Most diseases are diagnosed by agricultural experts by examining external symptoms.
 However, farmers have limited access to experts.
 Our project is the first integrated and collaborative platform for automated disease diagnosis, tracking and forecasting.
 Farmers can instantly and accurately identify diseases and get solutions with a mobile app by photographing affected plant parts.
-Realtime diagnosis is enabled using the latest Artificial Intelligence (AI) algorithms for Cloud-based image processing.
+Real-time diagnosis is enabled using the latest Artificial Intelligence (AI) algorithms for Cloud-based image processing.
 The AI model continuously learns from user uploaded images and expert suggestions to enhance its accuracy.
 Farmers can also interact with local experts through the platform.
 For preventive measures, disease density maps with spread forecasting are rendered from a Cloud based repository of geo-tagged images and micro-climactic factors.
 A web interface allows experts to perform disease analytics with geographical visualizations.
 In our experiments, the AI model (CNN) was trained with large disease datasets, created with plant images self-collected from many farms over 7 months.
-Test images were diagnosed using the automated CNN model and the results were validated by plant pathologists.
+Test using the images were diagnosed automated CNN model and the results were validated by plant pathologists.
 Over 95% disease identification accuracy was achieved.
 Our solution is a novel, scalable and accessible tool for disease management of diverse agricultural crop plants and can be deployed as a Cloud based service for farmers and experts for ecologically sustainable crop production.
 1. Introduction:

 Agriculture is fundamental to human survival.
 For populated developing countries like India, it is even more imperative to increase the productivity of crops, fruits and vegetables.
 Not only productivity, the quality of produce needs to stay high for better public health.
 However, both productivity and quality of food gets hampered by factors such as spread of diseases that could have been prevented with early diagnosis.
 Many of these diseases are infectious leading to total loss of crop yield.
 Given the vast geographical spread of agricultural lands, low education levels of farmers coupled with limited awareness and lack of access to plant pathologists, human assisted disease diagnosis is not effective and cannot keep up with the exorbitant requirements.
 To overcome the shortfall of human assisted disease diagnosis, it is imperative to build automation around crop disease diagnosis with technology and introduce low cost and accurate machine assisted diagnosis easily accessible to farmers.
 Some strides have been made in applying technologies such as robotics and computer vision systems to solve myriad problems in the agricultural domain.
-The potential of image processing has been explored to assist with agriculture practices, weed and precision herbicide technologies, monitoring plant growth and plant nutrition management [1][2].
-However, progress on automating plant disease diagnosis is still rudimentary in spite of the fact that many plant diseases can be identified by plant pathologists by visual inspection of physical symptoms such as detectable change in color, wilting, appearance of spots and lesions etc. along with soil and climatic conditions.
-Overall, the commercial level of investment in bridging agriculture and technology remains lower as compared to investments done in more lucrative fields such as human health and education.
-Promising research efforts have not been able to productize due to challenges such as access and linkage for farmers to plant pathologists, high cost of deployment and scalability of solution.
-Recent developments in the fields of Mobile technology, Cloud computing and Artificial Intelligence (AI) create a perfect opportunity for creating a scalable low-cost solution for crop diseases that can be widely deployed.
-In developing countries such as India, mobile phones with internet connectivity have become ubiquitous.
-Camera and GPS enabled low cost mobile phones are widely available that can be leveraged by individuals to upload images with geolocation.

-UGC CARE Group-1
+The potential of image processing has been explored to assist with precision agriculture practices, weed and herbicide technologies, monitoring plant growth and plant nutrition management [1][2].
+The underlying AI algorithms use Neural Networks (NN) which have layers of neurons with a connectivity pattern inspired by the visual cortex.
+These networks get "trained" on a large set of pre-classified "labeled" images to achieve high accuracy of image classification on new unseen images.
+Since 2012 with UGC CARE Group-1